vigneshm90/Student-BankAccountDetails/README.md

 _userName   - Username to access the API
 _password   - Password to access the API
 _domainName - Domain name of the Student
-_campusId  -  Campus associated with the bank account .
-_bankAccountId  - Bank account associatied with campus.
-_Id - Bank Account Id.
+_campusId  -  Campus associated with the bank account _bankAccountId  - Bank account associatied with campus _Id - Bank Account Id
-_active - active status.
+_active - active status
-_inActive - In active status.
+_inActive - In active status
-_campusIds - List of campus ids.
+_campusIds - List of campus ids